ijesse96/punchio/README.md

 ### Binary Profile Fix Test
 Testing the updated workflow that properly handles binary provisioning profiles.

+### Comprehensive Fix Test
+Testing the final comprehensive fix with XML format and intelligent format detection.

 ## Getting Started

 This project is a starting point for a Flutter application.